coci/freya/README.md

 - [ ] add database cache handler

 # What Freya stands from ?
-i do love Norse , i always choose name and get inspiration from Norse .
-Ferya in norse stands from :
+I do love Norse , I always choose name and get inspiration from Norse .
+Freya in norse stands from :

 Freya – Norse Mythology, Norse goddess of love, beauty, war, and death